programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 - The coloumns in the CSV file which contain the labels
 - One 'item transform' `Resize()` to resize all the images to a standard size

-We will go into more detail later in the lesson.
 We'll create a variable `ad_data` which will be used to store the steps for loading this data:

 ```python
 ad_data = ImageDataLoaders.from_csv(